MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-alerts-windows-defender-advanced-threat-protection.md

 ![A detailed view of an alert when clicked](images/alert-details.png)

-Click on the actor's name to see a threat intelligence profile of the actor, including a brief overview of the actor, their interests or targets, tools, tactics, and processes (TTPs) as well as areas where it's active worldwide.
+Click on the actor's name to see the threat intelligence profile of the actor, including a brief overview of the actor, their interests or targets, tools, tactics, and processes (TTPs) as well as locations where it's active worldwide.
 You will also see a set of recommended actions to take.

 Some actor profiles include a link to download a more comprehensive threat intelligence report.